deskmatik/deskmatik/README.md

 - Create native mobile app (ReactNative).
 - More features like Pin Code, scheduled movements to the desired position, etc...
 - OTA updates.
+- Add support for other desks with similar functionality and communication protocol.

 ### How to build the source code?
 It can be built using arduine IDE.
 Currently supports ESP8266 boards.